rust-lang/rust/src/doc/guide-pointers.md

 elements are in the list.
 Without knowing the length, we don't know the size, and therefore require the indirection that pointers offer.

-> Note: Nil is just part of the List enum and even though is being used
-> to represent the concept of "nothing", you shouldn't think of it as
-> NULL.
-Rust doesn't have NULL.

 ## Efficiency

 This should almost never be a concern, but because creating an owned pointer